alexriss/Tour-de-Code/content/about.md

 I am interested in scientific computing, machine learning, computational photography and arts, as well as many other topics.
 Currently, I am diving into [Julia](https://julialang.org/).

-I am still a beginner, so if you have any contributions, questions, suggestions or criticism, do not hesitate to contact me!
+If you have any contributions, questions, suggestions or criticism, do not hesitate to contact me!

 Peace!
 🖖 Alex Riss